-This qualification describes the skills and knowledge required to design, construct, install and repair interior and exterior blinds and awnings and security screens and grilles using a range of materials, fixtures and fittings for residential and commercial premises.
+This qualification describes the skills and knowledge required to estimate, fabricate, assemble and install blinds, awnings, shade sails, shutters, and screens and grilles using a range of materials, fixtures and fittings.

-Work is usually performed in a defined range of skilled operations, usually within a range of broader related activities involving known routines, methods and procedures, where some discretion and judgement is required in the selection of equipment, services or contingency measures and within known time constraints.
+Work is usually performed in a defined range of skilled operations, where a range of methods, tools, materials and information are used to complete routine activities.
+Discretion and judgement are required in selecting equipment, services and contingency measures and resolving mostly predictable problems within known time constraints.

 This program aims to provide a comprehensive introduction to the industry for new workers, and both upskills and recognises the abilities of workers already employed in the sector.
 Recognition of this program as a nationally accredited program assists the industry in continuing in a strategic direction of having unique, industry specific licenses, regulations, codes and standards.